Conversion Optimization

 So while younger shoppers may convert more easily when they’re offered more payment options, older buyers tend to look out for familiar and recommended methods.

-Ensure to bring in payment via banks and Paypal and in case you have enough scale, then COD as well (26% shoppers aged 65 and older were still preferring cash to pay in and around the pandemic.)
+Ensure to bring in payment via banks and Paypal and in case you have enough scale, then COD as well.

 8. Make accessibility a priority in your UX design